0x100/n-loops/README.md

 ### More flexible cases

-Suppose we need to generate such loops:
+Suppose we need to generate loops like this:
 ```java
 for (int i = 0; i < 3; i += 2) {
     for (int j = 5; j > 2; j--) {